fulcrumresearch/quibbler/README.md

 # Quibbler

-Quibbler is a code review agent that integrates with AI coding assistants.
-It reviews completed code changes after they're implemented, catching quality issues, hallucinations, and pattern violations.
-It compares the agent's actual changes to your instructions to find discrepancies.
+Quibbler is a critic for your coding agent.
+It runs in the background and critiques your coding agent's actions, either via hooks or an MCP.
+When your coding agent is once again failing in the same ways, or ignoring your spec, instead of having to prompt it Quibbler will automatically observe and correct it.

-Unlike simple linters or static analysis tools, Quibbler is an agent: it can read and understand your codebase context to provide intelligent, context-aware feedback.
+Unlike simple linters or static analysis tools, Quibbler manages to do this by being an agent: it can read and understand your codebase context to provide intelligent feedback.

 ## Demo